If you’re curious about the differences between pickleball and padel, you’re not alone in wondering which sport might be the perfect fit for you!Â

 Padel vs Pickleball Scoring

-Padel uses the same scoring system as tennis.
-Matches are played in three sets of 6 games, with the winners of two consecutive games being declared overall winners.
+Padel uses the same scoring system as tennis, and both sports generally follow similar rules, with some notable variations, such as court size and serve requirements.
+Matches are played in three sets of 6 games, with the winners of two consecutive sets being declared overall winners.

 The padel scoring system follows the traditional tennis scoring system of 15, 30, 40, and Game.
-In the event of a tie at 40-40, a deuce is called when teams will then need to win by two clear points.
+In the event of a tie at 40-40, a deuce is called, and the teams will then need to win by two clear points.
 Alternatively, a golden point can be used where the winner of the next point wins the match.

-Pickleball scoring is the same as badminton and is scored as the first to 11 points but this must also be by a clear two-point advantage.
+Pickleball scoring is the same as badminton and is scored as the first to 11 points, but this must also be by a clear two-point advantage.
+The scoring system in pickleball is similar to that used in table tennis, where players must win by a margin of two points.
 Scores are announced at the start of every serve and consist of three numbers (6-3-2 as an example).

-- The serving team score is always first
+- The serving team’s score is always first

 - Lastly, either 1 or 2 will be used to indicate which player on the team is serving